cuemacro/finmarketpy/README.md

 documented
 * Uses Apache 2.0 licence

-The proprietary version of PyThalesians also has:

-* Comprehensive backtesting systematic trading strategies for cash markets
-* Analysis of intraday price action around data events
-* Comprehensive number crunching of FX volatility market around data events
-* Backtesting systematic trading strategies in FX vanilla options
-* Elegant caching framework for historical market data
-* Proprietary trading algorithms used in my own personal trading - which will not be open sourced :-)

 # Gallery

 Below we give some examples of analysis which we've done using the full code of PyThalesians (which currently includes more features than the open source version).

-*Using PyThalesians to create a simple FX trend following strategy (in open source version - you can run this backtest using cashbacktest_examples.py)*
+*Using PyThalesians to create a simple FX trend following strategy (you can run this backtest using cashbacktest_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/fx-trend-example.png" width="543"/>